sushantsbelapurkar/Stock-Portfolio-Robo-Advisor/README.md

 -	Rebalancing the portfolio once a three year.
 -	Portfolio risk customization and watchlist options available to consumers.
 -	Using Machine learning classification, PCA, DNN algorithms and passing entire financial statements data, predict the list of stocks that may perform better than S&P500.
 Accuracy achieved:75%.

-- All code files are not uploaded as project is in progress.
+- Added few sample code files here.

 ##### Creating and Rebalancing the Portfolio with value and growth investment strategy
 [Code with explanation](https://drive.google.com/open?id=12_o7swd6RlXgsBFGW5NbGLktIo91vJr0)